-Our program includes fieldwork at health-care facilities, long-term care facilities, skilled nursing facilities, schools, mental health facilities, hospitals or clinics.
-As a graduate, you'll be able to take the national certification exam, administered by the National Board for Certification in Occupational Therapy (NBCOT).
-See Program Outcomes for exam results.
+As a graduate, you’ll be eligible to take the national certification exam, administered by the National Board for Certification in Occupational Therapy (NBCOT).

 Characteristics of a successful Occupational Therapy Assistant include but are not limited to: attentive to detail and thorough in task completion, open to changes and variety in a workplace, function well in high stress situations, work both as a team but with little supervision at times, stable temperament and caring.